 Many of the Judeans were "dull of hearing" and so didn't have faith.
 They weren't willing to receive with meekness the engrafted word.
 Instead, they with "stiff necks" adhered to the traditions of their fathers.
 Hearing, they didn't hear.
 Seeing, they didn't see.
 Therefore, they understood not with their heart.
 This is why GOD's salvation was sent unto the Gentiles.

-Back there in ACTS 13 we have the beginnings, where a non-Judean, even a non-proselyte, a pure Gentile deputy was believing the word, while Elymas, the Judean, was being blinded.
+Back in ACTS 13 we have the beginnings, where a non-Judean, even a non-proselyte, a pure Gentile deputy was believing the word, while Elymas, the Judean, was being blinded.
 There also we have another important change when Paul's Greek name is first used instead of his Hebrew name, which was Saul.
-New wine must be put into new bottles and so GOD was fashioning a vessel fit for HIS use.
+New wine must be put into new bottles and so GOD was fashioning a new vessel fit for HIS use.